 iproute2 provides a collection of utilities for network administration and configuration.

-This will create symlinks for the GNU utilities with
+This will create symbolic links for the GNU utilities with

 g prefix in